Wanderzest

 Chicken enchiladas topped with cilantro in a pan.

-Easy Chicken Enchiladas Recipe
+Chicken Enchiladas Recipe

 Ashley Amundsen

-Busy weeknights call for dinner recipes that are quick, simple, and still totally satisfying, like this 4-ingredient Easy Chicken Enchiladas Recipe.
-With just shredded chicken, a can of enchilada sauce, flour tortillas, and plenty of melty Mexican cheese, you'll have a comforting meal on the table in under 30 minutes!
+Busy weeknights call for dinner recipes that are quick, simple, and still totally satisfying, like this 4-ingredient Chicken Enchiladas Recipe.
+With just shredded chicken, a can of enchilada sauce, flour tortillas, and plenty of melty cheese, you'll have a comforting meal on the table in under 30 minutes!

 5 from 2 votes